MiszterSoul/LightningParticlesJS/README.md

 | particleAdjustStep        | Particle count adjustment step                                 | 15                            |
 | pauseOnScroll             | Pause animation when the canvas is not in the viewport         | false                         |

+For a comprehensive list of configuration options, see the [configuration documentation](docs/configuration.md).

 ## Updating Configuration

 You can update the configuration at runtime using the `updateConfig` method: